euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 This paper describes a tool, which can be used to visualize the topics in a single text source as well as to compare different text sources.
 To compare the topics in source A and source B, three different sets of words can be computed: a set of unique words in source A, a set of unique words in source B as well as the intersection set of words both in source A and B. These three sets are then plotted at the same time.
 For this, a colour is assigned to each set of words.
 This enables the user to visually compare the different text sources and enables them to see which topics are covered where.
 The user can explore the word map and zoom in and out.
 He or she can also toggle the visibility, i.e. show and hide, certain word sets.

 The comparison can be used to visualize the difference between a text summary and its source material.
 It can also help to compare Wikipedia revisions in regards to the topics they cover.
-Another possible implementation is visualize heterogeneous like a list of search keywords.
+Another possible application is the visualization of heterogeneous data sources like a list of search queries and keywords.

 The Github repository of the tool includes an online demo [Heu15].
 The tool can be used to explore the precomputed topic sets of the Game of Thrones Wikipedia article revisions from 2013 and 2015.
 The repository also includes the precomputed topic sets for the Wikipedia article revisions for the articles on World War 2, Facebook, and the United States of America.